-Next is the adjustable height handle bar.
-It ranges from 37½" up to 41" so that no matter your height, you will feel comfortable walking and not hunch over or kick the rear axle.
-The handle bar has a nice foam grip that absorbs moisture and is ergonomically designed for your hands.
+The adjustable height handlebar ranges from 37½” up to 41″ so that no matter your height, you will feel comfortable walking and not hunch over or kick the rear axle.
+The handlebar has a nice foam grip that absorbs moisture and is ergonomically designed for your hands.
 It was very comfortable to use.

-The UrbanLite has a parent tray with cup holders, but the word "tray" is stretching it a bit.
-Look at the third photo on the right with the parent console.
+The UrbanLite has a parent tray with cup holders, but the word “tray” is stretching it a bit.
 The little space between the cupholders is pretty much useless.
-I put my keys (and I have only 3 keys on a small keychain) and it didn't fit.
-I can't really figure out what it is for.
+Even my keys (which are pretty minimal) didn’t fit!
+I can’t really figure out what it is for.
 Sticks of gum, maybe?

 See my personal video review of the Graco UrbanLite.

 What others are saying

 Parents recommend the Graco UrbanLite for the lightweight and one-handed maneuvering.
 Most reviews are giving this stroller high marks!
 Many have mentioned how functional the product is for the price.